-As a foreign private issuer whose shares are listed on the NASDAQ Global Market, we intend to follow certain home country corporate governance practices instead of certain NASDAQ requirements.
+As a foreign private issuer whose shares are listed on the Nasdaq Global Market, we intend to follow certain home country corporate governance practices instead of certain Nasdaq requirements.

-As a foreign private issuer whose shares will be listed on The NASDAQ Global Market, we are permitted to follow certain home country corporate governance practices instead of certain requirements of the rules of The NASDAQ Global Market.
+As a foreign private issuer whose shares will be listed on The Nasdaq Global Market, we are permitted to follow certain home country corporate governance practices instead of certain requirements of the rules of The Nasdaq Global Market.
 Pursuant to the "foreign private issuer exemption":

-- we intend to establish a quorum requirement such that the quorum for any meeting of shareholders is 331⁄2% of the issued share capital, as required under NASDAQ requirements; however, if the meeting is adjourned for lack of quorum, the quorum for such adjourned meeting will be any number of shareholders, instead of 331⁄2% of the issued share capital; - we also intend to adopt and approve material changes to equity incentive plans in accordance with Israeli Companies Law, 5759-1999, or with the Companies Law, which does not impose a requirement of shareholder approval for such actions.
-In addition, we intend to follow Israeli corporate governance practice in lieu of NASDAQ Marketplace Rule 5635(c), which requires shareholder approval prior to an issuance of securities in connection with equity-based compensation of officers, directors, employees or consultants; - as opposed to making periodic reports to shareholders in the manner specified by the NASDAQ corporate governance rules, the Companies Law does not require us to distribute periodic reports directly to shareholders, and the generally accepted business practice in Israel is not to distribute such reports to shareholders but to make such reports available through a public website.
-We will only mail such reports to shareholders upon request; and we will follow Israeli corporate governance practice instead of NASDAQ requirements to obtain shareholder approval for certain dilutive events (such as issuances that will result in a change of control, certain transactions other than a public offering involving issuances of a 20% or greater interest in us and certain acquisitions of the stock or assets of another company).
-Accordingly, our shareholders may not be afforded the same protection as provided under NASDAQ corporate governance rules.
+- we intend to establish a quorum requirement such that the quorum for any meeting of shareholders is two or more shareholders holding at least 331⁄2% of our voting rights, which complies with Nasdaq requirements; however, if the meeting is adjourned for lack of quorum, the quorum for such adjourned meeting will be any number of shareholders, instead of 331⁄2% of our voting rights; - we also intend to adopt and approve material changes to equity incentive plans in accordance with Israeli Companies Law, 5759-1999, or with the Companies Law, which does not impose a requirement of shareholder approval for such actions.
+In addition, we intend to follow Israeli corporate governance practice in lieu of Nasdaq Marketplace Rule 5635(c), which requires shareholder approval prior to an issuance of securities in connection with equity-based compensation of officers, directors, employees or consultants;

+- as opposed to making periodic reports to shareholders in the manner specified by the Nasdaq corporate governance rules, the Companies Law does not require us to distribute periodic reports directly to shareholders, and the generally accepted business practice in Israel is not to distribute such reports to shareholders but to make such reports available through a public website.
+We will only mail such reports to shareholders upon request; and - we will follow Israeli corporate governance practice instead of Nasdaq requirements to obtain shareholder approval for certain dilutive events (such as issuances that will result in a change of control, certain transactions other than a public offering involving issuances of a 20% or greater interest in us and certain acquisitions of the stock or assets of another company).
+Accordingly, our shareholders may not be afforded the same protection as provided under Nasdaq corporate governance rules.

-Otherwise, we intend to comply with the rules generally applicable to U.S. domestic companies listed on the NASDAQ Global Market.
-However, we may in the future decide to use the foreign private issuer exemption with respect to some or all of the other NASDAQ corporate governance rules.
-Following our home country governance practices as opposed to the requirements that would otherwise apply to a U.S. company listed on the NASDAQ Global Market may provide less protection than is accorded to investors of domestic issuers.
+Otherwise, we intend to comply with the rules generally applicable to U.S. domestic companies listed on the Nasdaq Global Market.
+However, we may in the future decide to use the foreign private issuer exemption with respect to some or all of the other Nasdaq corporate governance rules.
+Following our home country governance practices as opposed to the requirements that would otherwise apply to a U.S. company listed on the Nasdaq Global Market may provide less protection than is accorded to investors of domestic issuers.
 See "Management - Foreign Private Issuer and Controlled Company Status."